Online fundraisers for violent West Bank settlers raised thousands, despite international sanctions

 OTHER FUNDING CAMPAIGNS

-A fundraiser for David Chai Chasdai, another settler sanctioned by the U.S., raised $2,500 on the New York-based site Charidy.
+A fundraiser for David Chai Chasdai, another settler sanctioned by the U.S., raised over $31,000 on the New York-based site Charidy.
 The page was taken down after the AP requested comment.

 The Biden order said Chasdai "initiated and led" a violent rampage last year in the Palestinian town of Hawara by scores of Israeli settlers who set dozens of cars and homes on fire after two settlers were killed by a Palestinian gunman.

-Note: This story was first published on Feb.
-22, 2024.
-It was updated on Feb.
-23, 2024, to correct the amount of money raised by a campaign for David Chai Chasdai to over $31,000, not $2,500.